Quitch/All-In-One-Spectator-Tab/README.md

 **Why does your mod wrap the text when the numbers get big?**

 I've tried to ensure this is very unlikely to happen, but because the columns are narrower it *could* happen.
 Things will get more cramped though.
 You can switch to the other tabs still if things get ugly.

+**Do you support translations?**

+No. When you include translations in a Planetary Annihilation client mod, it breaks all other translations in the game.
+Until this is fixed this mod can't ship with translations.